snowplow/scala-forex/README.md

 First [sign up] [oer-signup] to Open Exchange Rates to get your App ID for API access.

-There are three types of accounts - note that Enterprise and Unlimited accounts let you configure your base currency.
-For Developer-level accounts, Scala Forex will automatically convert between currencies.
+There are three types of accounts supported by OER API, Unlimited, Enterprise and Developer levels.
+See the [sign up] [oer-signup] page for specific account descriptions.
+For scala-forex library, the main difference between Unlimited/Enterprise and Developer users is that users with Unlimited/Enterprise accounts can use the base currency they defined for API requests, but this library will provide automatic conversions between OER default base currencies(USD) and user-defined base currencies.
+However this will increase calls to the API hence slow down the library performance.

 ### 2.2 Configuration